jraygauthier/jrg-pypi2bitbake/README.md

 ## To do

- -  Add support for dependencies.
+ -  Improve support for optional / extra dependencies.

-    Currently, this tool won't generate the recipe's dependencies.
+    Currently, those are all output under a single `RDEPENDS:${PN}-extras` extra group with enough human readable meta information for the end user to manually classify those later as needed.

+    Note that as complex combinations of logical operators are allowed, it would be pretty involved to classify each dependency under its proper extra group.

  -  Add support for generating transitive depdencies.